Rejection can be a bitter pill to swallow. Here's a spoonful of sugar for you, though...

 There are 2 types of objections that we face in the staging industry.
 First, there are objections to staging at all.
 Then there are objections to the staging recommendations that we offer.
-This week, we are looking at the objections to staging (stay tuned for our next blog about objections to your staging recommendations).
+This week, we are looking at the objections to staging (our next blog is about objections to your staging recommendations).

 Objections to Staging

 Zig Ziglar taught that every sale has 5 basic obstacles:

 Let's take a look at each of those and explore some appropriate responses.
 This is your script for handling each situation.

 The seller may say something along the lines of "I didn't stage my last house and it sold fine," or "My home was professionally decorated," or "It looks clean and open since it is vacant."